-National Plan for Vacation Day, celebrated January 30, is a day to encourage Americans to plan their vacation days for the rest of the year.
+National Plan for Vacation Day, celebrated on January 29, is a day meant to encourage Americans to plan their vacation days for the rest of the year.
 The list of ways to relax and have fun is endless in Daytona Beach, guaranteeing your time off will be well spent.
 From paddleboarding to biking on the beach, and from shopping to seeing a live performance, a trip to the area leaves you recharged and rejuvenated.
-And, by planning at the start of the year, you’ll have something to really look forward to in 2018!
+And, by planning at the start of the year, you’ll have something to really look forward to in 2019!

 Launched by Project: Time Off in 2017, National Plan for Vacation Day exists to encourage people to plan ahead in order to make the most of their year.
 The group conducted a study, which demonstrated that an average of 54% of American workers left a total of 662 million vacation days unused in 2016 alone.
 But why?
 Common barriers include these thoughts: